MLSDev/TRON/README.md

 It represents scenarios where user is not authorized, user is authorized, but authentication is not required, and a case, where request requires authentication.

-By default, `TRON` uses `JSONHeaderBuilder` class, which adds "Accept":"application/json" header to your requests.
+By default, `TRON` uses `HeaderBuilder` class, which adds "Accept":"application/json" header to your requests.

 ## Sending requests